Best Spritz Cookies

 For another fun twist, try making chocolate spritz cookies.

-Spritz cookies can be stored at room temperature in an airtight container for a week.
+These cookies can be stored at room temperature in an airtight container for a week.
 They also freeze really well!
 And, since they hold up so nicely, they are perfect for shipping to friends and family.

 - 1/2 cup unsalted butter room temperature